Director, Katherine Suyeyasu (email@example.com)

 Aija Simmons has been teaching in urban public schools for 13 years.
 She also facilitates teacher inquiry groups through the Mills Teacher Scholars program.
 Aija enjoys creative writing and blogging in her down time.
 During the summer Aija will be co-directing the Advanced Institute with Kristen Land.

 Tara Kaiser is thrilled to have joined the Bay Area Writing Project Team.
-After spending a number of years running After School and Summer programming for Schools of the Sacred Heart out of San Francisco, her interest in non-formal education took her to South Africa.
-There, she studied Educational and Social Reform with the NYU’s Steinhardt School of Education.
-Wanting to expand on her experiences, she moved to Washington, DC and earned her Master’s degree in International Training and Education from American University.
-She recently returned to the Bay Area after living in Miami, Florida and is passionate about working in education and finding ways to support student achievement outside the classroom.
+After spending a number of years running After School and Summer programming, her interest in non-formal education took her abroad where she studied Educational and Social Reform.
+Wanting to expand on her experiences, she earned her Master’s degree in International Training and Education.
+Tara is passionate about working in education and finding ways to support teachers as they improve student achievement in the classroom.